Converting an enquiry into an order

 Confirm action

-Click Yes to continue
+Click Yes to proceed

 Confirm remaining items